opendistro/for-elasticsearch-docs/docs/sql/index.md

 ### Search and aggregate data

-Use the `SELECT` clause along with `FROM`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`, and `LIMIT` to search and aggregate data.
+Use the `SELECT` clause, along with `FROM`, `WHERE`, `GROUP BY`, `HAVING`, `ORDER BY`, and `LIMIT` to search and aggregate data.

 Among these clauses, `SELECT` and `FROM` are required, as they specify which fields to retrieve and which indices to retrieve them from.
-All other clauses are optional and you can use them according to your requirements.
+All other clauses are optional.
+Use them according to your needs.

 The complete syntax for searching and aggregating data is as follows: